 Super simple and so cute, red, white and blue chocolate covered strawberries are a summery treat that just can’t be beat!
-Perfect for Memorial Day cookouts or fourth of July celebrations!
+All American Strawberries are perfect for Memorial Day cookouts or Fourth of July celebrations!

 This chocolate dipped strawberry recipe brings a little fun to any event by sporting an all-American festive color scheme.
 Nothing screams “U.S.A” more than the good ‘ol red, white, and blue (and green… from the stems)!

 These All-American Strawberries are very patriotic and only need three ingredients to make.
 Strawberries for the red, candy melts for the white, and sprinkles for the blue.